"Where Can I Get A Mail Registration Application?"

 - You are purged from the system (A voter in inactive status who does not vote in two consecutive Federal Elections is in the fifth year, removed from the list of registered voters.
 The voter must re-register in order to vote.)

-- Convicted of a Felony.
+- Convicted of a Felony and sentenced to a period of imprisonment for such Felony.

 - Adjudged mentally incompetent by a court.